 Native to China, these trees grow rapidly to 35’, with a wider spread and widely spreading roots as well.
 The shape of the leaves is variable; some leaves have lobes and other leaves have no lobes at all.
 Older trees tend to have fewer lobed leaves.
 The leaves turn yellow in the fall.
 Mulberry leaves are the food of the silkworm.

-939 Amarillo Avenue, 3 trees in the front yard
+~ 939 Amarillo Avenue, 3 trees in front yard

 A small maple native to Japan, China, and Korea.
 Many cultivars have been produced with much variety in leaf color and shape.
 They are especially useful as decorative trees in front yards and in Asian landscapes.
-They remain small enough to be planted under power lines, but require summer watering.
+They remain small enough to be planted under power lines.

 A native of Peru, this species was planted at the California Mission gardens by Franciscan missionaries.
 Its beautiful weeping canopy contains bright green, narrow leaflets.
 In summer, many tiny yellowish white flowers droop in 4–6” clusters.
 The flowers become rose-colored berries in the fall and winter.
 The trunks of old trees are heavy and fantastically gnarled.

-Once you learn the appearance of this tree's bark, you can easily distinguish it from other eucalyptus species.
-The dark red-brown bark, thick with deep furrows, never peels or drops litter.
-The wood is red in color and is as hard as iron, according to 19th century botanist George Bentham, whose 1878 book Flora Australiensis is still considered current.
-Limb failure is a problem with the cultivar currently available.
+Once you learn the appearance of this tree’s bark, you can easily distinguish it from other eucalyptus species.
+The bark is very dark red-brown and is thick with deep furrows.
+It never peels or drops litter.
+The wood is red in color and is as hard as iron, according to 19th century botanist George Bentham.
+He published a book called Flora Australiensis in 1878 that is still considered current.

-This ash variety was developed in Modesto, California from the Arizona Ash (Fraxinus velutina), a native of the Central Valley of California.
-It grows to 50' high and 30' wide.
-It has naturally upward sweeping branches with glossy green 6" leaflets that turn bright yellow in the fall.
-It is subject to anthracnose in our local climate.
+This ash variety was developed in Modesto, California from the Arizona Ash, a native of the Central Valley of California.
+It grows to 50’ high and 30’ wide and is widely used as a street tree.
+It has naturally upward sweeping branches with glossy green 6” leaflets that turn bright yellow in the fall.
+It withstands drought, but is subject to anthracnose in our local climate.

 Grows to 70–80’.
 Dead fronds near the base capture moisture from the air and funnel it to the base of the trunk.
 The Mexican Fan Palm is taller and has a more slender trunk than the less common California Fan Palm.
 Native to Mexico.

-933 Moreno Avenue, 2 trees on the left side along the fence
+~ 933 Moreno Avenue, left side along fence

-These are very large examples of a tree that is known as a lime tree in England, but it has nothing to do with limes.
+Known as a lime tree in England, it has nothing to do with limes.
 This tree is wider than it is tall.
 In winter, we see open seed pods on the branches, not leaves.
-Its leaves are dark green above and paler below.
-It flowers in July.
+Its leaves are dark green above and silver below.
+Flowers in July.

-From China, the Maidenhair Tree is slow growing, and not much pruning is needed.
+From China, the Ginkgo is slow growing, and not much pruning is needed.
 It is an ancient tree dating to prehistoric times.
 Fan-like leaves have beautiful yellow fall color.
-Because the leaves fall nearly all at once, they create a carpet of color underneath the tree.

-958 Moreno Avenue, left of the driveway near the sidewalk
+~ 959 Moreno Avenue, left side of the front yard

-This eucalyptus species was brought to California in 1856 (during the Gold Rush) from Australia.
+Eucalyptus was brought to California in 1856 (during the Gold Rush) from Australia.
 Originally planted as a lumber tree, it was also grown in the 19th century as a windbreak and for firewood.
 This eucalyptus is fast growing and needs little water.
-Silver-dollar Gum has round juvenile leaves used in flower arrangements and lance-shaped mature leaves.
+Silver Dollar Gum has round juvenile leaves used in flower arrangements and lance-shaped mature leaves.

-Found throughout the U.S., but rare in California, this tree can grow 100' high and 50–60' wide.
-Its toothed leaves are 3–6" long, and its bark is dark and furrowed.
-It is fast-growing, but it is a thirsty tree susceptible to insects and Dutch Elm disease.
-This specimen is probably about 50 years old and in poor condition.
+Found throughout the U.S., but rare in California, this tree can grow 100’ high and 50–60’ wide.
+Its toothed leaves are 3–6” long and its bark is dark and furrowed.
+It is fast-growing, but because of the current problem with Dutch elm disease, it is not recommended for planting.
+This specimen is probably 40–50 years old and in poor condition.